Should students learn to meditate? Yes, yes, and yes!

 Doing meditation leads to significant reductions in depressive symptoms (an average of 48% lower than the non-meditating control group).

 And that’s apparently true for everyone, including even those who have indications of clinically significant depression.
 Read more

 7. Reduction in destructive addiction (drugs, alcohol)

 There’s no harm in enjoying life.
-However, reigning in potentially addictive behaviour is a major key to success.
+However, reigning in potentially addictive behavior is a major key to success.

-Studies looking at both students and adults find that daily Transcendental Meditation practice greatly reduces both substance abuse problems and antisocial behavior.
-In many cases, TM has been shown to be two or three times more effective than traditional drug prevention and education programs.
+Studies looking at both students and adults find that daily Transcendental Meditation practice reduces both substance abuse problems and antisocial behavior.
+Most times, TM has been two or three times more effective than traditional drug prevention and education programs.

 Students who do meditation benefit from lower levels of absenteeism, lower levels of behavior incidents at school, and lower levels of suspension.
 Read more